Master of Education in Counseling

 Curriculum

-The Master of Education in counseling, with specialization in clinical mental health counseling, requires a minimum of 60 semester hours and participation in a non-credit group experience of not less than ten hours facilitated by the program.
+The Master of Education in counseling, with specialization in clinical mental health counseling, requires a minimum of 60 semester hours, participation in a non-credit group experience of not less than ten hours facilitated by the program, and completion of the COUN 6010 COUN Exit Exam.
 Requirements include 30 hours from nine core areas (human growth and development, social and cultural foundations, helping relationships, group work, career and lifestyle development, appraisal, research and program evaluation, professional orientation, and abnormal), nine hours of clinical instruction, and an additional 21 hours of specialty requirements in clinical mental health counseling.

 A. Core Curriculum: 30 hours